Corporate Entity: Everything You Need to Know

 There are a few significant disadvantages to choosing a general partnership as your corporate entity.

 - Unlimited liability – This is the biggest problem.
 All partners are exposed to unlimited liability for all debts and liabilities of the partnership, including any actions of one of the partners during business activities.

-- Fiduciary obligations – every partner has a fiduciary obligation to all of the other partners regarding anything that has to do with the business.
+- Fiduciary obligations – every partner has a fiduciary obligation to all the other partners regarding anything that has to do with the business.

 - No outside investors – General partnerships can't raise capital from others because it has no shares to sell.